WolfpackPSS/wolfpackpss.github.io/_posts/2016-10-04-history-of-the-pack-songs-of-love.md

 Deep blood feuds were born.
 &nbsp;

-At the end of the cycle, the intergalactic news recognized the top three captains.
+The intergalactic news recognized the top three captains.
 Those whose warships were most garishly decorated in the trophies of their defeated enemies.

 1st. thunder_kiss_65
 2nd. &#19971;&#23431;
 3rd.
 Prinz_Eugen

 All were of the fleet Elder Drivers.